jayvarner/jayvarner.github.io/_posts/2016-11-27-why-is-mobile-first-so-hard.md

 Those are indefensible reasons.

+The fact of the matter is, coding responsive design is still pretty tricky.
+There are no agreed upon breakpoints.
+We're all just guessing.
+The frameworks, eg Bootstrap, Foundation, etc, are fine until you need to do something interesting.
+People never really use them correctly because these frameworks are so verbose[^bourbon]

+[^bourbon]:[http://burbon.io](Bourbon) is a step in the right direction.

 \* More importantly, I want to study more about making stuff accessible.
 We should really be talking about accessible first.
 I need to do better.